Search for a type of infrastructure, a federal program, or a geography.

 How a program distributes funding depends on the processes and people in charge of making funding decisions.
 These actors may differ depending on whether a program uses the formula funding process or the competitive funding process described above.

-• In the formula process, the primary decisionmakers are (1) Congress or federal agencies, in the creation of the initial formula and allocation of funds, and (2) state government agencies, which decide how to distribute most of these funds.
+• In the formula process, the primary decisionmakers are (1) Congress, in the creation of the initial formula and allocation of funds, and (2) state government agencies, which decide how to distribute most of these funds.
 Some local governments, tribal governments, and local agencies also receive formula funds.

 • In the competitive process, the primary decisionmakers are (1) federal agencies, which review proposed projects and make decisions about which to fund, and (2) applicants (e.g., state, county, city, and tribal governments; transit authorities; regional entities), which make decisions about whether to apply for funding, which projects to submit, and how to fill out applications.

-Next, we produced three equity measures for each program:
+Next, we produced four types of funding distribution measures for each program:

 • The concentration measure indicates, for each program, how national funding is concentrated in the highest-need jurisdictions according to a selected indicator.
 For each indicator, we have compiled the highest-need jurisdictions that comprise approximately 25 percent of the US population.
 (Depending on which jurisdictions are included, slightly more than 25 percent of the US population may be included.)
 Scores range from –1 to 3.
 A score of 0 indicates that jurisdictions accounting for the top 25 percent of the US population, ranked based on a given indicator, receive roughly 25 percent of the funding.
 A lower score means that these jurisdictions receive less than 25 percent of the funding, and a higher score means that these jurisdictions receive more than 25 percent of the funding.
 For example, if a program has a county-level concentration score of 1 when measured in terms of share of people of color, that would mean that the program distributes about 50 percent of its funding to the quarter of the population living in counties with the highest shares of people of color.